Resources

 - Prior to initiation, a cardiovascular evaluation is recommended.

-- Beta Blockers/Nicotine: May potentiate/
+- Beta Blockers/Nicotine: May potentiate/provoke vasoconstriction.

-provoke vasoconstriction. - Selective Serotonin Reuptake Inhibitors: Weakness, hyperreflexia, and incoordination may occur with coadministration.
+- Selective Serotonin Reuptake Inhibitors: Weakness, hyperreflexia, and incoordination may occur with coadministration.

 - Pregnancy: Based on animal data, may cause fetal harm.

-To report SUSPECTED ADVERSE REACTIONS, contact Amneal Pharmaceuticals LLC at 1-877-835-5472 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+To report SUSPECTED ADVERSE REACTIONS, contact Amneal Global Patient Safety at 1-877-835-5472 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.